home-assistant/home-assistant.io/source/_components/ffmpeg.markdown

 ### {% linkable_title Troubleshooting %}

 In most cases, `ffmpeg` automatically detects all needed options to read a video or audio stream or file.
-But it is possible in rare cases that you will need to set an option to help `ffmpeg` out.
+But it is possible in rare cases that you will need to set options to help `ffmpeg` out.

 First check that your stream is playable by `ffmpeg` outside of Home Assistant with (use option `-an` or `-vn` to disable video or audio stream):